HillviewCap/ironmonkey/CONVENTIONS.md

 **Type Hints and Annotations**

 * Use type hints and annotations everywhere possible to ensure code readability and maintainability.
+* Ensure all new code related to the graph database uses type hints and annotations.
 * Use `from __future__ import annotations` to enable postponed evaluation of type hints.

 **Database and Data Storage**